Kanangra Walls & Jenolan Caves

 Peregrine by Neil Fifer

 Carol will be introducing us to some of her favourite places on the other side of the Mountains.
 We will be exploring both heath and woodland areas.
 Some of the woodland birds we expect to see include the Diamond Firetail, Dusky Woodswallows, Yellow Thornbills and a good diversity of honeyeaters including Fuscous and White-eared.
 With our woodland birds rapidly disappearing it is a treat to see some of these birds.
-The heath birds hoped to be sighted include the Flame and Scarlet Robins, Rockwarblers and Chestnut-rumped Heathwrens.
+Hoped-for sightings of heath birds include the Flame and Scarlet Robins, Rockwarblers and Chestnut-rumped Heathwrens.
 Raptors bound to be about are the magestic Wedge-tailed Eagle, Brown Falcon and Little Eagle.

 This area is rich in natural history with the spectacular Kanangra Walls, one of the most impressive features found on the other side of the range.
 Kanangra Walls situated on the Boyd Plateau has unique wilderness qualities highlighted by views out over aptly named "Grand Gorge".
 You look across to such magically named places as Mount High and Mighty, Mount Stormbreaker and Mount Cloudmaker.
 The great cliffs are home to one of the states venerable species, the Brush-tailed Rock Wallaby.
 The Peregrine Falcon is also a common inhabitant of these cliffs.
 There is a great diversity of plant species on the Boyd Plateau, may high altitude plants are represented providing a unique mix with the Blue Mountains plants.